 I expect to work hard, stay very busy, and work through some long and sometimes intense situations.
-We are not perfect and we are constantly juggling the ever changing priorities of tasks to best serve the varying individual and group interests which compete for our attention, time, and effort.
+We are not perfect and we are constantly juggling the ever-changing priorities of tasks to best serve the varying individual and group interests that compete for our attention, time, and effort.

 What impresses me most about [Your Company] is that everyone I met acknowledged the stressful nature of their roles supporting the singular goal of producing and delivering the highest quality [Products] to customers at competitive prices while keeping the company profitable.
 Everyone talked to me about the successful management of the job stresses.
 Everyone talked about coordinating with, compromising with, and helping their coworkers within their own groups, in their directly associated groups, and also with personnel in the other [Location].
 Whoever is selected will be working with a great group of people.

 I look forward to hearing from you soon.
 Please contact me if you want any further information or any reference contacts.

 What I like most about this communication is that it does not sound the least bit self-serving.
 He states more about what he learned and liked about the company than he did about himself.
 His closing comment: “Whoever is selected will be working with a great group of people.” is an excellent way to end the email and emphasizes this individual’s character and thoughtfulness.

 For another thank you note sample and additional advice on how to follow-up read, How to Seal the Deal After a Job Interview by Melanie Denny.